 Up to this point, your puppy has been fed TLC Whole Life Dog Food adult mixed with raw ground chicken.
 I do not recommend the pet foods advertised for “puppies” or for “large breeds” or for “large breed puppy”.
 You want your puppy to grow slowly and develop strong legs and sound joints to support its body when it is mature.
 After one year, you can switch to any type/brand you want but, for now, it is extremely important that you follow these recommendations.

-I recommend Natures Variety chicken blend raw or TLC Whole Life Dog Food adult. www.tlcpet.com and enter the following promo code: 25800-1025 to receive $5 off your first order This puppy must be kept on this lower protein level until one year of age.
-The addition of treats, table scraps, bones, rawhides, etc. all contribute towards the protein level and care should be taken when feeding these items.
+I recommend Natures Variety chicken blend raw or TLC Whole Life Dog Food adult. www.tlcpet.com This puppy must be kept on this lower protein level until one year of age.
+The addition of treats, table scraps, bones, rawhides, etc. all contribute to the protein level and care should be taken when feeding these items.
 When in doubt don’t feed it – e-mail me and I’ll be more than happy to help.

 Until the puppy is approximately 4 months old, 3 or 4 meals a day should be plenty.
 After 4 months of age and for the life of the dog, 2 meals a day are recommended.
 If you have been feeding 4 meals, reduce to 3 meals and then to 2 meals.
 Amounts vary based on the amount of exercise, food brand and metabolism of your individual dog.
 You do not want your puppy/dog fat (especially as a puppy as this contributes to Canine Hip Dysplasia).
 Once they are 4 months old, you should be able to apply a small amount of pressure while petting the rib cage and be able to feel the ribs but you should not be able to see them.